ansys/pyfluent/doc/source/user_guide/case_reader.rst

 Additional features
 -------------------
-Along with the basic functionality, case reader also has a bunch of useful features, like:
+Along with the basic functionality, the case reader has many useful features:

 Supports multiple file formats
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~